angelbeltran/htmplx/README.md

     1. [ ] static files
         1. [x] simple filenames
         1. [x] path patterns
+        1. [x] path mapping to a directory with a '404' file results in a 404 response.
     1. [x] ~~runtime generated html~~
     1. [x] non-html template assets
 1. [ ] Allow devs to escape the htmplx framework